 “God laid it on my heart to feed the homeless”.
 “God urged me to write a spiritual blog”.
 “We were convicted and called to become foster parents”.
 “I feel the anointing of the Holy Spirit to be a missionary in Honduras”.
 What do these statements mean?
 Is God really talking to people?

 When we develop our listening skills through prayer and meditation, we find that God talks to us in a way that is individual to each of us.
 In a way that each of us is most likely to understand and be receptive to.
 He knows how we think and what will get our attention.

 It may be a spoken word, especially in an urgent situation.
+(See post Your Inner Being Could Save Your Life).
 It may be an unusually strong urge to do something outside of our normal sphere.
 It may be a sequence of events that continually point us in a particular direction.
 Or it may be a feeling of overwhelming peace saying to us “yes, this is what I’m supposed to do”.

 Following God’s Guidance

 My friend, Deb, has discovered her gift, and in the last few years, God has shown her how to use it.
 Her experience is one of being continually pointed in one direction.

 “I sailed all over the South Pacific and helped people in their villages and travelled all over the world.
 I really enjoyed different cultures and peoples and found that I connected well with them.
 I look back and see this was a gift and that God was leading and teaching me, even though at the time I was not giving Him the glory and was not going to church.
 God never let me go, in fact He continually blessed me and led me without me even knowing it.“

 Many years later Deb joined Oakhurst United Methodist Church that supported her spiritual development and aspirations.